-- How large is the data provider market, and how is it segmented today?
+- How large is the DaaS market, and how is it segmented today?
 What is the future opportunity?

-- How is third-party data being collected, curated, and used in predictive and prescriptive applications, especially cognitive applications?
+- How is third-party data being collected, curated, and used in predictive and prescriptive applications, especially cognitive/AI applications?

 Alibaba Group Holding Limited,

 Bloomberg Finance L.P.,

 INFORMATION RESOURCES, INC.,

 MASTERCARD ADVISORS, LLC,

 Nielsen Holdings N.V.,

 Qlik Technologies Inc.,